danielnyga/pracmln-dev/doc/mln_syntax.rst

 ``name`` and ``gender``.

 Predicate arguments in MLNs are *typed*.
-This means that all predicates having a predicate of the same domain are sharing all values of that domain.
+This means that all predicates having an argument of the same domain are sharing all values of that domain.
 A another predicate declaration, such as ::

   friends(name, name)